-Responding parties must identify the privilege(s) or protection(s) (i.e., attorney-client privilege, work product, etc.) on which it is withholding each document or category of documents.
-However, merely identifying the nature of the claimed privilege(s) may not fulfill the requirement in every instance to provide information necessary for the responding party to substantiate the assertion of privilege.
-For example, it may be necessary to add information to log entries to substantiate claims of work-product protection (e.g., identifying the specific litigation for which the document was prepared) or the common-interest doctrine (e.g., the nature of common interests between communicants on the log entry).
-66
+Responding parties must identify the privilege(s) or protection(s) (i.e., attorney-client privilege, work product, etc.) on which they are withholding each document or category of documents.
+However, merely identifying the nature of the claimed privilege(s) may not in every instance fulfill the requirement of providing information necessary for the responding party to substantiate the assertion of privilege.67 For example, it may be necessary to add information to log entries to substantiate claims of work-product protection (e.g., identifying the specific litigation for which the document was joe@abccorp.com; jmith@gmail.com all normalize on the privilege log to "Smith, Joe."
+Name normalization has a manual component, and therefore, is an additional burden on the responding party.
+Before undertaking this effort, the parties should discuss whether the requesting party prefers name normalization, as requesting parties may find it unhelpful.